Polynomial Optimization

 TSSOS.tssos_first

 Compute the first TS step of the TSSOS hierarchy for constrained polynomial optimization.
-If quotient=true
+If reducebasis=true

 , then exploit the quotient ring structure defined by the equality constraints.
 If merge=true